-Medical Malpractice occurs when a person sustains an injury or death due to Negligent Care by a Medical Professional or medical institution.
+Medical malpractice occurs when a person sustains an injury or wrongful death due to negligent care by a medical professional or medical institution.

 If you suffer harm that could have been avoided under normal standards of care, then you may have a valid case for seeking injury compensation.

-You may have to prove that the medical professional was “grossly negligent,” so contact The Brown Firm and we’ll put our legal and medical experience to work for you.
+You may have to prove that the health care provider was “grossly negligent,” so contact The Brown Firm and we’ll put our legal and medical experience to work for you.

 - Birth injuries – injuries to the child and mother during the birthing process, such as broken bones, brain damage, and even cerebral palsy.